bbauska/css-mastering-css/README.md

 <h2>DIFFERENT MEDIA TYPES</h2>

-The following lists the various media types that are used to target various types of devices such as printers, devices, computer screens, etc.
+<p>The following lists the various media types that are used to target various types of devices
+such as printers, devices, computer screens, etc.</p>

 -   all: It is used for all media-type devices.
 -   aural: It is used for speech and sound synthesizers.